How to Order and FAQ

 What are the exam dates?

 What happens if I cannot sit my exam?Just contact us for an extension.

 I live overseas - is this a problem?

 Absolutely not - Campbell's College provides training to students worldwide.
-Notes can be emailed on request and student online forums and groups mean overseas students are not isolated.
+Notes are online and can be downloaded and student online forums and groups mean overseas students are not isolated.

 Can I contact other Campbell's College students?

 Currently we have student groups on Facebook and Linkedin and subject specific forums on the Moodle.